Curriculum Management Software that’s made for you

 1. What courses or training subjects do you need to include?

-Reflecting on your own or brainstorming with colleagues on what courses or training subjects you need to include or add to your curriculum.
-That process should be completed — or repeated — for all of your school’s educational levels; that is, your school’s classes or groups.
+Reflecting on your own or brainstorming with colleagues on what courses or training subjects you need to include in your curriculum is a key first step.
+This process needs to be completed, and often revisited, for all educational levels or groups.

 2. What should the curriculum structure look like?